juspay/hyperswitch-control-center/README.md

 #### Feedback

 The `feedback` feature flag enables the ability for users to provide direct product feedback from within the dashboard.
 When enabled, a feedback modal will be available in the UI that allows users to rate features, report bugs, and suggest improvements.
 Disabling this flag will remove the feedback modal and prevent collection of any user data.

+#### Test Processors

+The `test_processors` feature flag allows enabling sandbox/test payment processors for testing purposes.
+When enabled, developers and testers can add test payment processors like Stripe Test or PayPal Test to trial payment flows without touching live transactions or making processor API calls.

 #### Recon